4 Easy Camping Meals That Wow!

 Camping doesn’t have to mean you’re relegated to oatmeal and freeze-dried meals, or baked beans in a pie plate.
-With a camp stove and a little planning, you can enjoy hot, delicious camping meals right outside of your tent.
-To make things easier in camp, do a lot of your cutting and preparation at home so when it’s mealtime, all you have to do is put it together and set it on the camp stove.
-Here are 4 meals that are super simple, yet especially delicious when enjoyed in the great outdoors.
+With a camp stove and a little planning, you can enjoy hot, delicious meals right outside of your tent.
+To make things easier, do a lot of your cutting and preparation at home so when it’s mealtime, all you have to do is put it together and set it on the camp stove.
+Here are 4 camping meals that are super simple yet especially delicious when enjoyed in the great outdoors.

 Whether you want a hearty lunch or a satisfying dinner in camp at night, these steak fajitas wrap meat and vegetables into one delicious meal.

 1 lb. flank or skirt steak, sliced into bite-sized pieces

 1 red bell pepper, chopped